 I have a background in email marketing and have been doing this for 3 years.
 Cold emailing in B2B is what I specialize in.

-I can write the content and subject lines, recommend the best technologies to use, and more.
+I can work with you to write the content and subject lines, recommend the best technologies for you to use, and more.
 Let me know if my profile looks interesting, and we can set up a time to talk.

 Hi!
 Just read your posting.
 Sounds like you need an email expert to advise you on a few things… from funnel setup and strategy, to what you should offer to get signups in the first place.